cormullion/Karnak.jl/README.md

 packages, is on decorative and aesthetic uses, for use in design, generative art, social media previews, NFTs, and other mission-critical items, rather than on scientific rigor and mathematical elegance.
+So...

 ## Warning